Nebraska Inheritance Tax

 The inheritance tax is administered by the county court of the county in which the decedent resided or in which his or her real property is located.
 Multiple counties will be involved if a person dies owning real estate in more than one county or in a county other than the county of residence.

-There is no tax imposed upon property passing to a surviving spouse or upon property passing to an entity organized exclusively for religious, charitable, public, scientific, or educational purposes.
+There is no tax imposed upon property passing to a surviving spouse, to a person under 22 years of age, or upon property passing to an entity organized exclusively for religious, charitable, public, scientific, or educational purposes.
 Beyond these exempt classes, the inheritance tax favors transfers within a family, as compared to transfers to non-relatives.
 Both the exempt amount and the rate of inheritance tax varies according to the degree of relationship between the decedent and the beneficiary receiving the inheritance, as follows:

-Other Transfers – All other beneficiaries receive a $10,000 exemption and property valued over the exempt amount is subject to an 18% tax.
+Other Transfers – All other beneficiaries receive a $25,000 exemption, and property valued over the exempt amount is subject to an 15% tax.